LechenQian/pruning_2/README.md

     'fc2.weight': 0.9
     }

-I picked a set of aggresive sparcities and now the sparse model has 0.02 MiB in size, which is 2.71% of original dense model size and the accuracy is  only about 8.85% after pruning.
+Since I only plan to do one iteration of pruning as demonstration purpose, I picked a set of aggresive sparcities.
+Now the sparse model has 0.02 MiB in size, which is 2.71% of original dense model size.
+Unfortunately the accuracy is only about 8.85% after pruning.
 This is not surprising that the accuracy dignificantly dropped after an aggresive pruning, which also necessitate the fine tuning step.

 <img src="https://github.com/LechenQian/pruning_2/blob/main/figures/histogram_pruned_weights.png.png" width="100%" />